ceramicnetwork/docs/docs/tools/identity/idx.md

 ```

 ### Definitions
-Definitions are streams created by application developers that store metadata which describes metadata and a schema.
-Definitions allow records to be discovered and queried using metadata and are similar to a column in a user table.
-The definitionID is a key in the index.
+Definitions are streams created by application developers that store metadata which describes the stream used for data storage.
+Definitions allow records to be semantically described and queried using their metadata or schema and are similar to a column in a user table.
+The streamID of the definition is a key in the index.

 Example: